How to Source Passive Candidates on Facebook

 For this to work out, start by thinking of the types of people who would be interested in your job opening.
 Where do they live?
 How old they are?
 What types of pages would they like on Facebook?
 What are their current job titles?
 Etc.

-If I want to reach a bit wider audience, I can also add some more general interests that are relevant for my job opening, such as “software engineering”, “software development” etc.
+If I want to reach a bit wider audience, I can also add some more general interests that are relevant to my job opening, such as “software engineering”, “software development” etc.

 A good tip here is to try to keep the potential reach not too specific and not too broad.
 Having too specific audience makes the ads expensive because it is difficult to find these people, whereas having too broad means your ads probably aren’t relevant, hence no one will click.